 Then you can separate the first two of those categories into a newer and an older model.
 The 12.9-inch iPad Pro was an entirely new line when it appeared in late 2015, so there isn't an older alternative if you can't afford the current one.

-The mini 2 came out in October 2013, whereas the mini 4 came out in September 2015 - the latter is two years newer and should be expected to run the latest apps and iOS updates without slowing down for roughly two years more than its older equivalent.
+The mini 4 came out in September 2015 and should still be expected to run the latest apps and iOS updates without slowing down for roughly two years more than older models of the iPad mini.

 The 12.9-inch iPad Pro came out in September 2015 along with the mini 4.
 It's an exceptionally powerful device and the most expensive iPad of all, thanks mainly to its giant screen, but is actually less advanced than the 9.7-inch Pro in a few respects.